TravelTripperWeb-Sites/sample-website/README.md

 ## Editable Regions

 The plugins allow you to define a region which is editable via CMS.
 Every region can contain different region items.
-Each item is loaded from a data file and rendered using a particular template (which is referenced to from the item's data).
-Regions are unique for their hosting page and each language.
+Each item is loaded from a data file and rendered using a particular template (which is referenced by the item's data).
+Regions are unique within each page/locale combination.

-A liquid tag `region` requires one constant parameter which defines region's name.
-Add the next rows to `index.html`:
+The liquid tag `region` requires one constant parameter which defines region's name.
+Add the following content to `index.html`:
 ```
 {% region region1 %}
 ```
-To edit region's content manually create `_data/_regions/en/index.html/region1.json` as follows:
+To edit the region's content manually, create the file `/_data/_regions/en/index.html/region1.json` as follows:
 ```
 [
     {